Frequently Asked Questions about Labyrinths

 How is the labyrinth being used today?

 In the last decade in the United States, more than 200 labyrinths have been built in hospitals alone.
 They are also being built in universities, parks, schools and thousands of people are building them in their gardens and backyards.
 There are many different therapeutic applications for the labyrinth apart from the general well-being of the community.
-Bethesda Naval Hospital in Washington DC has recently installed a labyrinth to help veterans dealing with Post Traumatic Stress Disorder.
-Westmead Children’s Hospital recently installed a Chartres style labyrinth.
+Bethesda Naval Hospital in Washington DC installed a labyrinth to help veterans dealing with Post Traumatic Stress Disorder.
+Westmead Children’s Hospital recently installed a Chartres style labyrinth next to Ronald Macdonald House.
 It is also a powerful tool for dealing with grief – a way to walk your sorrow and begin to integrate it.
 There are schools using the labyrinth to help children deal with Attention Deficit Disorder.
 The labyrinth helps them centre and calm themselves and concentrate for longer periods of time.
 People use the labyrinth as a ceremonial space to hold weddings and other threshold celebrations.

 Where can I find a labyrinth to walk?